Baby proofing is one of the first things every parent should do when preparing for the arrival of baby!

 - Throw sharp objects (like razors) away in trash cans they can't reach or mess with.

 Here is the rubber ducky thermometer that we found on Amazon which we love!
-It takes all the guesswork out of water temperature as it will show on it’s digital display the temperature of your water.
+The digital display tells you exactly what the temperature is.

 Living Room Baby Proofing